-The SENDCo is part of the Safeguarding team and a designated lead.
+The SENCO is part of the safeguarding team and is the designated lead for Children in Care (CIC).
 The team meet regularly to ensure that arrangements are in place for supporting pupils that are looked after and also have SEN. SEN reviews and PEP meetings are coordinated and where possible held together.

 Safeguarding information relating to pupils with SEN is shared on the CPoms system in school with the relevant parties.

 In the first instance, the designated member of staff for looked after children is Diane Dick but the responsibility is shared amongst the whole safeguarding team.
-See Safeguarding/LAC policy for more information.
+See Safeguarding/CIC policy for more information.